 This straightforward concept leverages the common behavior of starting information searches with search engines.
 By quantifying a brand’s search frequency relative to competitors, SoS provides crucial insights into brand awareness, consideration, and potential market performance.

-The metrics derived from Share of Search analysis offer several benefits:
+The metrics derived from this analysis offer several benefits:

-• Predictive insight: A change in a brand’s Share of Search can foreshadow shifts in market share, allowing businesses to respond proactively.
+- Predictive insight: A change in a brand’s percentage of search can foreshadow shifts in market share, allowing businesses to respond proactively.

 What does Share of Search Mean?